tgolla/ConwaysGameOfLife/README.md

 To do this in Visual Studio right click the `ConwaysGameOfLife` project in Solutions Explorer view and select Manage User Secrets.
 Paste in the connection string JSON replacing the User Id and Password with a SQL Server Express user.

-It may also be necessary to add the folder `log` to the `ConwaysGameOfLife` project folder.
+It may also be necessary to add the `logs` folder to the `ConwaysGameOfLife` project folder.
 The folder is the location where Serilog is configured to store log files in the development environment.

 ## Future Enhancements

 The follow future enhancements for the project have been noted.

+- Review with team possible end game logic possibilities.
+- Refactor service layer (duplicate code, single responsibility)
 - Add function testing for the APIs with Playwright.
 - Add more pattern unit tests.
-- Review with team possible end game logic.
+- Add API call to clean out expired games.
 - Build graphic frontend.